mderazon/iojs-dep-check/README.md

 The list of broken modules is dynamically taken (scraped) from [https://github.com/iojs/io.js/issues/456](https://github.com/iojs/io.js/issues/456)
 (only modules with `open` badge are taken)

+**this does not mean that your project will work well with iojs**

 ### how
-this is **not** on npm as the method it is might break / become irrelevant / hasn't been tested.
+this is **not** on npm as it might break / become irrelevant / hasn't been tested.

 download / clone this repo
 ```